Modesto hospital introduces stress-relieving 'Mercedes' for kid patients

 The Doctors Medical Center of Modesto is working to cut down on that anxiety.

-“We give them the option to ride in the Mercedes to go to the O.R.," said Kimberly Martinez, a registered nurse at Doctors Medical Center.
+“We give them the option to ride in the Mercedes to go to the O.R.," Kimberly Martinez, a registered nurse at Doctors Medical Center, said.

 “It’s very traumatic for children going to surgery, so with this car idea, we’re able to stay away from the medications having to sedate the child going into the surgery room," Martinez said.